 Congenital Heart Disease (CHD) remains the world’s most common birth defect, affecting approximately 1 in 100 children.
 Children with CHD in Africa have a dramatically different prognosis to those living in developed nations, in terms of morbidity and mortality.
-Hence, this partnership between MEAK/Evelina London Children’s Hospital and MP Shah Hospital has the goal of treating children who cannot afford surgical repair.
+Hence, this partnership between MEAK/Evelina London Children’s Hospital and MP Shah Hospital has the goal of treating children who cannot afford the surgical repair.
 In January 2017, the teams performed open-heart surgeries on 15 children.

 In 1994 the Belliere’s took the bold step of establishing a bonafide charity and MEAK was born.
-The main thrust back then was the collection, transportation and distribution of medical and educational aid provided, free of charge, by UK donors to needy organizations in Kenya.
-Today MEAK organizes and funds medical and surgical missions in the fields of pediatric cardiac surgery, dentistry, ophthalmology and orthopedics.
+The main thrust back then was the collection, transportation, and distribution of medical and educational aid provided, free of charge, by UK donors to needy organizations in Kenya.
+Today MEAK organizes and funds medical and surgical missions in the fields of pediatric cardiac surgery, dentistry, ophthalmology, and orthopedics.
 To date MEAK has carried out over 140 missions, performing over 15,500 surgical procedures, but we know there are plenty of people we still need to reach and that the numbers in need are increasing on a daily basis.

 MEAK has been performing their heart missions at Kenyatta National Hospital since 2002.
 2017 was the first year that the pediatric cardiac surgical mission for repair of congenital heart defects took place at MP Shah Hospital.